Hanshin Tigers

 The Hanshin Tigers (阪神タイガース, Hanshin Taigāsu) are a Nippon Professional Baseball team playing in the Central League.
-The team is based in Nishinomiya, Hyōgo Prefecture, Japan, next to their main stadium, Hanshin Koshien Stadium.
+The team plays its games at Koshien Stadium in Nishinomiya, Hyōgo Prefecture, which in the Hanshin area of Japan between Osaka and Kobe (part of the greater Kansai region).

 The Tigers are owned by Hanshin Electric Railway Co., Ltd., a subsidiary of Hankyu Hanshin Holdings Inc.

 The Hanshin Tigers are one of the oldest professional clubs in Japan.
 They played their first season in 1936 as the Osaka Tigers and assumed their current team name in 1961.